-Forecasts of river flows using Met Office rainfall forecasts

-- These (yellow edged) pages summarise river flow forecasts produced by the UKCEH Water Balance Model. - This model uses an ensemble of rainfall forecasts provided by the Met Office and a hydrological model to forecast river flows for the next one- and three-months ahead. - A detailed description of these forecast products can be found on the final page, and a full technical description is given in the documentation available via the Hydrological Outlook website. - Additional forecast products are available on the Hydrological Outlook Portal, via the website.
+Forecasts of river flows using Met Office rainfall forecasts - These (yellow edged) pages summarise river flow forecasts produced by the UKCEH Water Balance Model. - This model uses an ensemble of rainfall forecasts provided by the Met Office and a hydrological model to forecast river flows for the next one- and three-months ahead. - A detailed description of these forecast products can be found on the final page, and a full technical description is given in the documentation available via the Hydrological Outlook website. - Additional forecast products are available on the Hydrological Outlook Portal, via the website.
 Probability of extreme river flows

-Use these pages if you are interested in extreme conditions across multiple regions.

-- These pages summarise the risk of extremely high or low flows being observed across GB. - The four pages show the risk for Scotland and for England & Wales over the next one and three months. - The slides indicate the probability of widespread extreme conditions and which regions are most likely to experience extremely high or low flows.
+Use these pages if you are interested in extreme conditions across multiple regions. - These pages summarise the risk of extremely high or low flows being observed across GB. - The four pages show the risk for Scotland and for England & Wales over the next one and three months. - The slides indicate the probability of widespread extreme conditions and which regions are most likely to experience extremely high or low flows.
 Regional mean river flow distributions

-- Use these pages if you are interested in the forecasts for a single region. - The first page shows the ensemble distribution as a histogram for each region. - The second page shows the percentage of ensemble members in each band for each region.
+- Use these pages if you are interested in the ensemble distribution in a single region. - The first page shows the ensemble distribution as a histogram for each region. - The second page shows the percentage of ensemble members in each band for each region.

-Probability of extreme river flows in Scotland over December

-This page shows the probability of extreme conditions in Scotland over the next month.
+Probability of extreme river flows in Scotland over August Issued on 05.08.24 using data to the end of July 2024 This page shows the probability of extreme conditions in Scotland over the next month.
 The bar chart indicates the likelihood of extremely high or low flows in a given number of regions.
 Maps show which regions are most likely to experience these flows as overall conditions get more extreme.
 How likely are we to experience extremely low or high flows?